PEZ/backseat-driver/README.md

 ## Backseat Driver

-A VS Code Clojure Coding Assistant, Riding Shotgun.
+The Hackable VS Code AI Assistant.

 ## What is this?

-Backseat Driver is a ChatGPT client for VS Code, similar in concept to the GitHub CoPilot extension, but much, much simpler, and with a focus on helping with Clojure and ClojureScript coding.
-It is written as a Joyride script.
+**Backseat Driver** is a ChatGPT API client for VS Code, similar in concept to the chat part of the **GitHub CoPilot** extension, but much, much simpler.

+It best supports [Clojure](https://clojure.org) and [ClojureScript](https://clojurescript.org) coding, but can assist with anything code crafting related.
+Besdies.
+And it's a [Joyride](https://github.com/BetterThanTomorrow/joyride) script, so _you can hack in support_ for your language of choice.

 WIP: Or even just a proof of concept for now.
 But it works!